ABOUT THE AUTHOR

 20% of the phone bill, is the phone bill.
 Getting rid of the phone bill for a flat rate fee benefits both the SIP Service Provider/Carrier and an enterprise.
 Whether it is exactly 20% or not is TBD, but everyone does agree a lot of time and costs goes into billing.

 As enterprises move to SIP trunking and go through the RFP process to select their SIP trunking service provider(s), they should include a requirement for fixed rate billing.
 A fixed rate bill is based around peak concurrent calls and/or average number of minutes per month.
-This type of billing is quite common in the data world with Internet and MPLS services, so with VoIP/SIP, it is a natural migration.
 Flat rate billing works best in a centralized SIP trunking architecture where all calls come into a couple of data centers.

 The advantages of Flat Rate Billing are: